SharjeelAliCS/Procedural-Building-Generator/README.md

 This was created as part of the Dean's Summer Research Internship (2017).

+There are two source files included, being the SCAD file, and the C++ file.
+The SCAD file can be run in OpenSCAD without any additional depdencies, and was used as the "blueprint" design, wise for the actual C++ source code, which is recommended.

 This program allows the user to procedurally generate a random building of different sizes, different shapes, different amount of windows, etc...
 The program also allows